-Facilitate a whole-Trust approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development

-Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the DSL to account for its implementation

-Appoint a senior board level lead to monitor the effectiveness of this policy in conjunction with the full board.
-This is always a different person from the DSL.

-The chair of Trustees will act as the 'case manager' in the event that an allegation of abuse is made against the CEO, where appropriate (see appendix 3).

-All governors will read Keeping Children Safe in Education in its entirety.

-Section 15 of this policy has information on how governors are supported to fulfil their role.
+- Facilitate a whole-Trust approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the DSL to account for its implementation - Appoint a senior board level lead to monitor the effectiveness of this policy in conjunction with the full board.
+This is always a different person from the DSL. - The chair of Trustees will act as the 'case manager' in the event that an allegation of abuse is made against the CEO, where appropriate (see appendix 3). - All governors will read Keeping Children Safe in Education in its entirety. - Section 15 of this policy has information on how governors are supported to fulfil their role.

-5.4 The CEO
+5.4 TTLT DSL

-The CEO is responsible for the implementation of this policy, including:
+The Trust DSL is responsible for the implementation of this policy, including:

-Ensuring that staff (including temporary staff) and volunteers:

-- Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect
+- Ensuring that staff (including temporary and long term supply staff) and volunteers: - o Are informed of our systems which support safeguarding, including this policy, as part of their induction - Understand and follow the procedures included in this policy, particularly those concerning referrals of cases of suspected abuse and neglect - Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent - Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3) - Advising the School DSLs and senior leadership teams on complex cases and serious incidents - Supporting the Head Teachers and or DSLs with cases that may need to involve the LADO

-Communicating this policy to parents/carers when their child joins a school in the Trust and via the school website

-Ensuring that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent

-Ensuring that all staff undertake appropriate safeguarding and child protection training, and updating the content of the training regularly

-Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff or volunteer, where appropriate (see appendix 3)

-Ensuring the relevant staffing ratios are met, where applicable

-Making sure each child in the Early Years Foundation Stage is assigned a key person
+- Working with the Safeguarding Link Trustee, including providing timely reports and data to identify trends and next steps - Sharing information from the Local Safeguarding Partnership to ensure School DSLs are kept updated around new guidance and processes.